chrillux/subreddit-images-atom-feed/README.md

 * Deploy the application with AWS SAM.
 * Setup a CNAME on Cloudflare pointing at the website FQDN (See Cloudformation outputs key "SubredditImagesFeedFunctionWebsiteURL")

-## Todo

-Rewrite the HTTP requests to Reddit API to run asynchronously, the performance will be huge.